hashicorp/terraform-provider-azurerm/website/docs/r/resource_policy_assignment.html.markdown

 * `type` - (Optional) The Type of Managed Identity which should be added to this Policy Definition.
 The only possible value is `SystemAssigned`.

+---

+A `non_compliance_message` block supports the following:

+* `content` - (Required) The non-compliance message text.
+When assigning policy sets (initiatives), unless `policy_definition_reference_id` is specified then this message will be the default for all policies.

+* `policy_definition_reference_id` - (Optional) When assigning policy sets (initiatives), this is the ID of the policy definition that the non-compliance message applies to.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Resource Policy Assignment.